Jeron Teng: Rookie season

 Teng would suit up for the De La Salle Green Archers in the UAAP where he would instantly become the face of the Archers.
 He led the Archers through their chase to return to the Final Four.
+In a win over the NU Bulldogs, he matched Bobby Ray Parks' 35 points with his own 35 points, six rebounds, and two assists.
 In their second round encounter against his older brother Jeric's team the UST Growling Tigers, Teng would nail the game winner over one time RP-Youth teammate Kevin Ferrer, as the Archers avenged their first round defeat against the Tigers with a 53–51 win.
 Teng would lead the Archers back to the Final Four after missing out the previous season which included winning a knock-out game for the last slot against the FEU Tamaraws.
 However, the Archers led by Teng's magic run would be stopped when they lost to one of their notable sports rivals and eventual champions, the far more seasoned Ateneo Blue Eagles.
 Teng would later be named UAAP Rookie of the Year, achieving the same feat his older brother Jeric had done in 2009.
 In addition to that, he would also be simultaneously named to the Mythical Five, a rare feat in collegiate basketball.
 Teng finished his rookie season with averages of 15.8 points per game, 6.6 rebounds per game, and 2.8 assists per game while making 42% of his shots.